WernherVonData/repo-cloner/README.md

 4. [Licensing, Authors and Acknowledgements](#licensing)

 ## Installation <a name="installation"></a>
+- You need to have installed git on your operating system.
 - To install all required packages and run tests you need run from root directory:
     - Install dependencies from requirements.txt:
         - `pip install -r requirements.txt`